aorith/aorith.github.io/content/posts/aws-serverless-ip-counter/index.md

 - **AWS Lambda**: A serverless compute service that lets you run code without provisioning or managing servers.
 - **AWS DynamoDB**: A fast and flexible NoSQL database service for all applications that need consistent, single-digit millisecond latency at any scale.
 - **Terraform**: An open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.
-- **Python**: For the lambda's function code.
+- **Python**: For the lambda's function code :)

 ### Prerequisites

-Before starting this project, you should have:
+You should have at least the following:

 - A basic understanding of AWS services.
-- An AWS account.
+- An AWS account and some knowledge of the pricing of the services used.
-- Familiarity with programming concepts and a language supported by AWS Lambda (e.g., Python, Node.js).
-We will be using Python in this project.
+- Python programming knowledge, we'll be using this language for the lambda function.
-- Some experience using Terraform and basic knowledge about infrastructure as code concepts.
+- Some experience using Terraform and basic knowledge about infrastructure as code.

-This guide assumes you have a basic understanding of AWS services and Terraform.
-If you're new to these technologies, it might be helpful to review their respective documentation or complete some tutorials first.
+Please, remember to consider aspects like security and cost when setting up these services.

-Let's get started!
+OK, let's get started!

 ## Initializing the project repository

 To begin, we need to set up a local Git repository for our project.
-This repository will help in version controlling our code and configurations.
-We also need to ensure that sensitive files, especially those created by Terraform, are not tracked in our Git repository.
+I know that this is very basic but I want to guide you through the whole process.

 ### Step 1: Initialize a git repository